RamezMina/cisc121-bubble-sort/README.md

 # Bubble Sort Visual Simulation (CISC 121 Project)

-This is my small Python app for the CISC 121 final project.
+This is a small Python app that visually simulates **Bubble Sort** using **Gradio**.
-I chose **Bubble Sort** because it's one of the first algorithms we learned, and it is easy to show step-by-step.
-The program takes a list of integers and shows every comparison and swap using a simple Gradio interface.
+The user types a list of integers, and the app shows each comparison and swap step-by-step.

 ---

-## Demo Screenshot
+## Demo Screenshots

 ### First test
 ![Screenshot 1](screenshot1.png)